General Description/Cultural Significance

 Even with additional irrigation and adaptation techniques, river flows are in decline.
 It is projected that the damaging effects of temperature increases and drought will decrease yields and make the trees vulnerable to other health risks and pest infestations in the coming years.

-Pasoyan, A. and Harutyunyan, D. (2015).
-Politics of Climate Change in Armenia: Commitments and Expectations from the International Climate Negotiations. [online] Heinrich Böll Stiftung.
-Available at: https://ge.boell.org/en/2015/12/11/politics-climate-change-armenia-commitments-and-expectations-international-climate
+Pasoyan, A., & Harutyunyan, D., 2015.
+Politics of Climate Change in Armenia: Commitments and Expectations from the International Climate Negotiations.
+Heinrich Böll Stiftung. [website]

-Permanent Mission of the Republic of Armenia to the United Nations, Available at: World Sensorium original website.
+Permanent Mission of the Republic of Armenia to the United Nations.
+This statement can be found on the World Sensorium original website.